 Home Birth Safety

-The World Health Organization states “that a woman should give birth in a place she feels is safe, and at the most peripheral level at which appropriate care is feasible.
-For a low risk pregnant woman, this can be at home, at a small maternity clinic or birth center, in town or perhaps at the maternity unit of a larger hospital.
-However, it must be a place where all the attention and care are focused on her needs and safety, as close to home and her own culture as possible.”
+The World Health Organization states “that a person should give birth in a place she feels is safe, and at the most peripheral level at which appropriate care is feasible.
+For a low risk pregnant women and people, this can be at home, at a small maternity clinic or birth center, in town or perhaps at the maternity unit of a larger hospital.
+However, it must be a place where all the attention and care are focused on the their needs and safety, as close to home and their own culture as possible.”

 Maternity care is so much more than just physical safety; it involves emotional safety as well.
 The link here takes you to a beautiful video made by the White Ribbon Alliance honoring respectful maternity care as a human right.

 The Midwifery Model of Care is centered on reducing medical intervention and maintaining safety for pregnant women or pregnant people, and their children.
 The Model of Care includes: